 \subsection{Bornological vector spaces}

-Recall that we have fixed a finite extension $K$of $\mathbb{Q}_p$ with valuation ring $R$ and uniformizer $\pi$.\\ In this subsection, we recall the definition of bornological $K$-vector spaces, its relation to locally convex topological vector spaces, and the closed symmetric monoidal structure on the category $\h{\B} c_K$ of complete bornological $K$-vector spaces.
+Recall that we have fixed a complete nonarchimedean field $K$ of mixed characteristic $(0, p)$, with valuation ring $R$ and $\pi\in R$ satisfying $0<|\pi|<1$.\\ In this subsection, we recall the definition of bornological $K$-vector spaces, its relation to locally convex topological vector spaces, and the closed symmetric monoidal structure on the category $\h{\B} c_K$ of complete bornological $K$-vector spaces.
 Our main references are \cite{Houzel}, \cite{ProsmansSchneiders}, \cite{Bamdagger}, \cite{BamStein}.
-Some of the references only address the case of complex vector spaces, but the relevant proofs carry over to our non-Archimedean setting without change. \begin{defn} A \textbf{bornology} on a $K$-vector space $V$ is a collection $\mathcal{B}$ of subsets of $V$ such that \begin{enumerate}[(i)] \item if $B\in \mathcal{B}$ and $B'\subseteq B$, then $B'\in \mathcal{B}$. \item if $v\in V$, then $\{v\}\in \mathcal{B}$. \item $\mathcal{B}$ is closed under taking finite unions. \item if $B\in \mathcal{B}$ and $\lambda\in K$ is non-zero, then $\lambda \cdot B\in \mathcal{B}$. \item if $B\in \mathcal{B}$, then $R\cdot B$, the $R$-submodule spanned by $B$, is an element of $\mathcal{B}$. \end{enumerate} We call $V$, or rather $(V, \mathcal{B})$, a \textbf{bornological $K$-vector space} (of convex type).
+Some of the references only address the case of complex vector spaces, but the relevant proofs carry over to our nonarchimedean setting without change. \begin{defn} A \textbf{bornology} on a $K$-vector space $V$ is a collection $\mathcal{B}$ of subsets of $V$ such that \begin{enumerate}[(i)] \item if $B\in \mathcal{B}$ and $B'\subseteq B$, then $B'\in \mathcal{B}$. \item if $v\in V$, then $\{v\}\in \mathcal{B}$. \item $\mathcal{B}$ is closed under taking finite unions. \item if $B\in \mathcal{B}$ and $\lambda\in K$, then $\lambda \cdot B\in \mathcal{B}$. \item if $B\in \mathcal{B}$, then $R\cdot B$, the $R$-submodule spanned by $B$, is an element of $\mathcal{B}$. \end{enumerate} We call $V$, or rather $(V, \mathcal{B})$, a \textbf{bornological $K$-vector space} (of convex type).
 Elements of $\mathcal{B}$ are called \textbf{bounded subsets}. \end{defn} A $K$-linear map $f: V\to W$ between bornological $K$-vector spaces is called \textbf{bounded} if $f$ sends bounded subsets to bounded subsets.
-We denote the category of bornological $K$-vector spaces together with bounded $K$-linear maps by $\mathcal{B}c_K$ or simply $\mathcal{B}c$ when the base field is understood.\\ \\ $\B c_K$ is complete and cocomplete by \cite[Proposition 1.9]{ProsmansSchneiders}.
-The underlying vector space of a (co)limit is the corresponding (co)limit in the categor $\mathrm{Vect}_K$ of abstract $K$-vector spaces.
-We refer to \cite[Proposition 1.2, Definition 1.4]{ProsmansSchneiders} for details on the natural bornologies on (co)products and (co)kernels. \begin{lem} The category $\B c_K$ is quasi-abelian. \end{lem} \begin{proof} See \cite[Proposition 1.8]{ProsmansSchneiders}. \end{proof}
+We denote the category of bornological $K$-vector spaces together with bounded $K$-linear maps by $\mathcal{B}c_K$.